 Enjoy a soak in a hot tub with the cool night air surrounding you.
 Many cabins in the region have hot tubs for guests to enjoy.
 Make it extra romantic and grab a bottle of wine or champagne and toast to the winter season!

 Pamper yourself with a Spa Day

 Whether a day of pampering for yourself, a girlfriend’s getaway or a couple’s retreat, a spa day is the perfect way to relax and unwind.
 The Inn & Spa at Cedar Falls offers massage therapy and a full range of spa services to rejuvenate your senses!

 As a lifelong learner, I’m always looking for classes and workshops that will teach me something new.
 Whether interested in learning a new recipe, making art projects such as stained glass, hand-blown glass or ceramic pottery, or interested in the flora and fauna of the region, there is a class or workshop for you.
-Check out Hocking College’s leisure learning program for day or series classes, or visit www.explorehockinghills.com for more learning programs.
+Check out Hocking College’s leisure learning program for day or series classes.

 With dozens of local artists and artisans finding inspiration from the natural beauty of the region, visitors will find numerous specialty shops filled with handmade crafts and artwork, flea markets, antique shops and boutique stores to fulfill all your shopping needs!

 A visit to Hocking Hills is great any time of the year, but there just seems to be some frosty magic in the air during the wintertime.
-Whether enjoying a peaceful (and sometimes solitary) hike, pampering yourself with a spa day, sampling delicious Ohio wines, eating your way through the up-and-coming foodie haven or just snuggling with your sweetheart by the fireplace in your cabin, there are plenty of ways to enjoy an Ohio winter in the gorgeous destination of Hocking Hills!
+Whether enjoying a peaceful (and sometimes solitary) hike, pampering yourself with a spa day, sampling delicious wines or just snuggling with your sweetheart by the fireplace in your cabin, there are plenty of fun Hocking Hills winter activities!